 If you are looking to replace your current roller skate bearings, I personally use Bones Super Reds bearings in all of my roller skates.
 I find that they are both cost effective (about $50 for a set of 16 – remember you need 16 bearings for roller skates – 8 wheels x 2 bearings / wheel) and are one of the best roller skate bearings on the market.

 They are metal bearings and they are pretty easy to keep clean and maintain, too.
 I do most of my skating indoors at my local rink here in Austin, Texas, so I find that the cheaper metal Bones Super Reds are the way to go for me.
 After 6-12 months, I usually just get a new set for myself.
 However, you can use acetone cleaners to clean your bearings and keep them for a very long time – more on that in a future article.

-If you are more of an outdoor skater or just want a bearing that will last longer and give you a smoother ride, then I would go with Bones Ceramic Super Reds bearings.
 They are considerably more expensive, but some people really prefer ceramic because they require less lubricant and give a smoother ride.
 However, they are usually around 2-3x the price.
 I’ll do a further breakdown of metal vs. ceramic bearings in a future article for you.